No left-leaning outlet covered the state of exception in this cluster, missing civil liberties critique

 3 verified sources

-Context: Ecuador has heavily relied on states of exception to combat organized crime and insecurity, raising concerns about civil liberties and the normalization of emergency powers.
+Context: Ecuador has relied heavily on states of exception to combat organized crime and insecurity, raising concerns about civil liberties and the normalization of emergency powers.

 No left-leaning outlet covered the procurement reform, missing potential critique of whether reforms go far enough